AndrewMacatangay/Technical-Analysis/06. Trend/README.md

 ## Relative Strength Index (RSI)

-The Realtive Strength Index, or RSI for short, is a momentum indicator that uses recent price changes to determine whether or not a security is overbought or oversold.
+The Relative Strength Index, or RSI for short, is a momentum indicator that uses recent price changes to determine whether or not a security is overbought or oversold.
 Typically, an RSI level of 30% would indicate an oversold reading, and a RSI level of 70% would indicate an overbought reading.
 Being oversold may signal a bullish trend, and being overbought may signal a bearish trend.
 These levels should not just be taken at face value though.
 An analyst must look at the graph to see if an adjusted overbought or oversold horizontal line is appropriate.